 - Jerking the head or shoulders

-Many people experience some degree of obsessive thinking.
-Moreover, many people double-check things or like to have things set up in a certain way.
-However, OCD is different than being a perfectionist or keeping things neat.
+Many people experience some degree of obsessive thinking, such as double-checking things or needing to have their surroundings set up in a certain way.
+However, OCD is different than being a perfectionist or wanting to keep your environment neat.

-People with OCD sometimes have differences in the frontal cortex and subcortical structures of the brain.
-As a result, researchers believe that there might be a connection between symptoms and abnormalities in certain areas of the brain.
-However, that connection is still being studied.
+In addition, differences in brain structure and function may be other risk factors for OCD.
+Specifically, researchers have found differences in the frontal cortex and subcortical structures of the brain in people with OCD.
+As a result, they believe there might be a connection between OCD symptoms and abnormalities in certain areas of the brain.
+Organizations like the International OCD Foundation help support continued research into the causes of OCD.

 Additionally, children who have a streptococcal infection known as Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS) may develop OCD or symptoms following the infection.